NzizaPacifique250/NzizaPacifique250/README.md

 ## Projects
 Here are some of the exciting projects I've been working on:
-- **Web App Dashboard**: [This project aims to replicate the design of a web app dashboard using Flutter for web.]`Public`
+- **Web App Dashboard**: This project aims to replicate the design of a web app dashboard using Flutter for web.`Public`
-- **Never Again Rwanda System**: [This never again management system.
-Never Again Rwanda (NAR) is a human rights and peacebuilding organization that was founded in response to the 1994 genocide against Tutsis.] `Private`
+- **Never Again Rwanda System**: This never again management system.
+Never Again Rwanda (NAR) is a human rights and peacebuilding organization that was founded in response to the 1994 genocide against Tutsis. `Private`
-- **Babyeyi**: [E-learning class management system with use cases like attendance, posting and communication between parents and teachers] `Private`
+- **Babyeyi**: E-learning class management system with use cases like attendance, posting and communication between parents and teachers. `Private`

 Feel free to explore my repositories to see more of my work!